On Sunday night, I realized that it had been a few years since a member of the Detroit Red Wings had won a major NHL award.

 Calder Trophy: Roger Crozier (1965)

-Having played 15 games the prior year behind a re-acquired Sawchuk, Roger Crozier still qualified as a rookie during the 1964-65 season.
+Having played 15 games the prior year behind a re-acquired Sawchuk, Crozier still qualified as a rookie during the 1964-65 season.
 The young netminder did not disappoint when he was given the keys to the Motor City crease.

 Crozier recorded 40 wins and six shutouts in 70 games, starting every game and only giving way to backup Carl Wetzel twice – for 32 minutes total.
 He received 67 first-place votes for the Calder Trophy and easily topped second-place Ron Ellis.